Aliens Ate My Homework (2018 film): Cast

 Bruce Coville also plays J. Carter, the principal of Rod's school, "Coville Elementary."
 The role is non-speaking until a mid-credits scene, where he delightedly reads a copy of the original Aliens Ate My Homework novel in his office and narrates the fate of BKR, the story's villain.

-Differences from the novel

-The film closely follows the story of the original novel, albeit with two major changes.
-Notably, the film includes the character of Elspeth, who did not appear on-page until the novel's sequel, I Left My Sneakers in Dimension X. The crew of the Ferkel is also minus one member, as the alien known as Snout is not included in the film, despite playing a major role in the book series.

 Release

 In March 2018, Universal Pictures Home Entertainment acquired distribution rights to the film, and set it for a March 6, 2018 release.

 The film has an estimated domestic DVD sale value of $46,603.